dansmyers/Simulation/5-Discrete_Event_Simulation/README.md

 ## Resources

-The `Notes` and 'Examples' directories contains documents describing the basics of the event-based time-advance simulation strategy and an example of using it to implement a queueing model.
+The `Notes` directory contains documents describing the basics of the event-based time-advance simulation strategy and an example of using it to implement a queueing model.
 This will be a helpful starting point for you as you start working on the FastPass+ project.
 Look at the other notes in Project 4 if you need to review the PASTA property, M/M/1 or any of the other foundational queueing material.

 For background on heaps, which the example program uses, I recommend this article: https://medium.com/basecs/learning-to-love-heaps-cef2b273a238.